How Long Should You Be in a Hot Tub? (Time & Temp Guide)

 On average, spending more than thirty minutes in a hot tub is not advisable.
 This is because the longer one spends in the water, especially at really high temperatures, the higher the risk of dehydration.

-15 to 30 minutes is the ideal range.
+15 to 30 minutes is the ideal range for hot tub sessions.
 If you often stay in the hot tub for a longer time than is recommended, you’re exposing yourself to negative side effects such as:

 • Headache